Laura Iñiguez, Content Manager at Hirebook

 If you want to keep talented employees, every manager should take a hard look at themselves and figure out if there’s anything they’re doing wrong leading their employees, such as task distribution, goal setting, people management, or something more personal like temper management.

 You may think that assigning an employee more work is a form of recognition… but they definitely don’t see it that way and it ends up feeling more like a punishment than a reward.
-If you want your employees to have a bigger workload, you should consider increasing their job role too.
-Offer raises, bonuses, and title changes in exchange of added responsibilities.
-Otherwise they’ll surely start looking for other opportunities.
+If you want your employees to have a bigger workload, you should consider increasing their job roles too.
+Offer raises, bonuses, and title changes in exchange for added responsibilities.
+Otherwise, they’ll surely start looking for other opportunities.

 3. Company Culture

 This study pointed out that 32 percent of new hires who quit within their first 90 days cite company culture as the reason for leaving.
-The way you do business, treat your employees and how they treat one another are obvious elements of a corporate culture.
+The way you do business, treat your employees, and how they treat one another are obvious elements of the corporate culture.

 4. Lack of Appreciation